 “They burn it.
 I can remember them burning those big brush fires up there,” Kermit’s son Rex said.
 “I don’t guess they’ll see that again.
 They’re gonna let nature take its course.”

 Read Also: Cades Cove History: The Last Family To Have Lived in Cades Cove

 Which bald is easier to access, Gregory Bald or Andrews Bald?

 Well, if Rex Caughron is to be believed – and he is – it’s Andrews.

 Though his dad spent a lot of time at Gregory Bald herding cattle as a young man, Rex said he never much liked that hike himself.

 “I only made it to Gregory three times in my life,” he said.
 “It wasn’t that hard of a walk, but I didn’t enjoy going to Gregory Bald.”

-The Forney Ridge trail is generally considered a great hike and is a really popular hike in the higher elevations.
+In contrast, the Forney Ridge Trail is generally considered a great hike and is a really popular hike at higher elevations.

 So between the Andrews Bald hike and the Gregory Bald hike, Andrews Bald is largely preferred.
 It is, however, a matter of personal preference as to which has the best views.